Police shoot knife-wielding man at Berlin Cathedral, 'terror' ruled out - Journal du Cameroun

-Police shot and wounded a knife-wielding man inside Berlin’s main cathedral on Sunday but said there was no indication the assailant had a “terrorist” motive.
+Police shot and wounded a man brandishing a knife inside Berlin’s main cathedral on Sunday but said there was no indication the assailant had a “terrorist” motive.

-Officers cordoned off the entrances to the landmark in the heart of the German capital after the incident, in which one policeman was also hurt by what was believed to be a police bullet.
+The man with the knife, a 53-year-old Austrian, was “yelling and causing damage” before being shot in the leg shortly after 4;00 pm (1400 GMT), police said in a statement.

-About 100 people were visiting the cathedral at the time of the incident and had been evacuated by staff by the time two police officers arrived at the scene.
+When the incident began, about 100 people were evacuated from the landmark Berlin Cathedral in the heart of the German capital.

 Witnesses told local media that the man appeared “very confused”.